 Light fittings, spot lights, extractor fans and other electrical items can also be affected and should be tested.

-We took the picture during our assessment of a damaged bathroom.
-The extractor fan, ceiling and walls were all damaged by a leak from the flat above.
+We took this picture during our assessment of a damaged bathroom in a ground floor flat.
+The extractor fan, ceiling and walls were all damaged by a leak from the apartment upstairs.

 Any other damage to your property?
-We can also deal with any other resulting damage to your property!
+We can take care of any resulting damage too!

 Thanks to our team of professional contractors, we can help with more than just a water damage ceiling repair.
 So, if your walls or floors have been also been damaged, we’ll take care of that too.
 As IC Assist are insurance reinstatement specialists, we offer a complete claims management and property repair service.
 This includes kitchen and bathroom renovations and entire refurbishments too.
 IC Assist have many happy customers and we’re very proud of the feedback we’ve received.
 To see more examples of the different types of ceiling damage claims we manage, have a browse through our Facebook albums.
 While you’re there, you can also see our reviews and over 35 albums of before, during and after pictures.